 Certain affiliates of the Company, including the Advisor, will receive fees and compensation in connection with the offering and ongoing management of the assets of the Company.
 The Advisor will be paid a management fee equal to 1.25% of NAV per annum, payable monthly.
 The management fee will be paid, at the Advisor's election, in cash or Class I shares or Class I units of the Operating Partnership.
+See Note 7 "Subsequent Events" for information on the Advisor's waiver of the management fee.

 The Company may retain certain of the Advisor's affiliates for necessary services relating to the Company's investments or its operations, including any administrative services, construction, special servicing, leasing, development, property oversight and other property management services, as well as services related to mortgage servicing, group purchasing, healthcare, consulting/brokerage, capital markets/credit origination, loan servicing, property, title or other types of insurance, management consulting and other similar operational matters.
 Any such arrangements will be at market terms and rates.
-As of March 31, 2018 and December 31, 2017, the Company has not retained an affiliate of the Advisor for any such services.
+As of June 30, 2018 and December 31, 2017, the Company has not retained an affiliate of the Advisor for any such services.

 The Special Limited Partner holds an interest in the Operating Partnership that entitles it to receive performance participation distributions in the form of cash (or Operating Partnership interests at its election) from the Operating Partnership equal to 12.5% of the annual Total Return, subject to a 5% annual Hurdle Amount and a High Water Mark, with a Catch-Up (each term as defined in the Operating Partnership limited partnership agreement).
 Such payment will be made annually.
-The Special Limited Partner had not earned a performance participation interest as of March 31, 2018 and December 31, 2017.
+The Special Limited Partner had not earned a performance participation interest as of June 30, 2018 and December 31, 2017.

-In addition, Starwood Capital, L.L.C. (the "Dealer Manager") will serve as the dealer manager for the Offering pursuant to an agreement (the "Dealer Manager Agreement") with the Company.
+In addition, Starwood Capital, L.L.C. (the "Dealer Manager") serves as the dealer manager for the Offering pursuant to an agreement (the "Dealer Manager Agreement") with the Company.
 The Dealer Manager is a registered broker-dealer affiliated with the Advisor.